-How Do You Brush Your Teeth With Braces On
+How Do You Brush Your Teeth With Braces On?

 Millions of people across the world use orthodontic braces to align or straighten their teeth or help with other dental problems such as gaps, underbite, or overbite.
 However, you can be left with stains, cavities or infected gum tissue, if proper brushing techniques are not followed.
 Dental braces make brushing difficult because food particles and plaque can adhere to the brackets and teeth and must be removed regularly.
 In this article, we will discuss how to brush teeth properly if you are wearing braces.